Allocating Positional Goods: A Mechanism Design Approach: Introduction

-Then, I focus on revenue maximization.
-Using results from \citet[henceforth KMS]{KleinerMoldovanuStrack2021}, I show that offering more levels of positional goods increases the seller's revenue if the type distribution is regular in the sense of \cite{Myerson1981}.
-Therefore, the revenue-maximizing mechanism excludes types with negative marginal revenue and fully separates participants.
-This can be implemented by an all-pay auction with a reserve price, where the buyer who pays more obtains the higher position.
-In contrast, if Myerson's regularity condition fails, the optimal mechanism will pool some types into the same level of positional goods.
+Then, I turn to revenue maximization.
+If the type distribution is regular in the sense of \cite{Myerson1981}, the seller's revenue increases as she offers more levels of positional goods.
+Therefore, the revenue-maximizing mechanism fully separates participating buyers, with possible exclusion at the bottom.
+This allocation can be implemented by an all-pay auction with a reserve price, where the buyer who pays more obtains a higher position.
+If the type distribution violates regularity, the optimal mechanism may pool some types into the same level.

-I also find that a posted-price mechanism that offers a single good at a fixed price can guarantee at least half the maximum revenue.
-For uniform and exponential distributions, the approximation ratio exceeds 90\%.
-The approximation result is relevant when the levels of positional goods is subject to regulatory or practical constraints.
-It also highlights the role of positional externalities: In the standard problem of selling indivisible ordinary goods, where there are no positional externalities, a posted-price mechanism is revenue-maximizing.
-By contrast, when selling positional goods, the seller cannot offer the highest status without reducing its value to all buyers who pay the posted price.
-Consequently, a posted-price mechanism is no longer optimal, and the seller’s revenue is strictly lower.

-Next, I study how the number of positional good levels and exclusion affect consumer welfare.
-I first focus on the case when consumer participation is fixed, for example, when there is a free regular service available.
-I show that the consumer surplus is higher when the seller offers more positional good levels if the buyer's type distribution has an increasing failure rate (IFR), which implies a thin tail.
-This result highlights the tension between the seller's revenue and the consumer surplus.
-On the other hand, when the type distribution has a decreasing failure rate (DFR), which implies a heavy tail, the consumer surplus is higher when the seller offers fewer positional good levels.
-Furthermore, under IFR, expanding consumer participation increases the consumer surplus, as the marginal gain of additional participants outweighs the inframarginal loss of the existing participants from the reduced status caused by pooling.